xiao-liu/zeta-go-legacy/README.md

 # TODO
 The next step is to optimize the performance so that a model for 9x9 Go board can be trained in a reasonable time.
-Two major updates are planned.
-The first one is to implement the resignation system.
-The second one is to parallelize the generation of self-play data.
-In fact, I have observed that self-playing is the performance bottleneck as ZetaGo spends most of the time on it.
+I have observed that self-playing is the performance bottleneck as ZetaGo spends most of the time on it.
 Fortunately this part is also relatively easy to parallelize because different runs of self-playing are independent.
 In addition, paralleling the self-playing also allows us to submit a batch of neural network evaluation requests to GPU at once, which improves the I/O throughput.